top of page

 Your First Aikido Lesson

 In your very first session you’ll sharpen focus with a short meditation, wake the body through breathing and warm-up drills, then learn the fundamental movements that build balance, posture and calm under pressure.
-Guided by friendly instructors, you’ll practise safe rolls and falls, explore open-hand techniques, and even get a taste of weapon work with wooden swords and staffs—all at a pace that suits complete beginners.
+Guided by instructors, you’ll practise safe rolls and falls, explore open-hand techniques, and even get a taste of weapon work with wooden swords and staffs—all at a pace that suits complete beginners.

 Getting ready